tinymce/tinymce-docs/advanced/configuring-comments-callbacks.md

 }
 ```

-### Delete
+### tinycomments_delete

-The `delete` function should asynchronously return a flag indicating whether the comment/comment thread was removed using the `done` callback.
+The `tinycomments_delete` function should asynchronously return a flag indicating whether the comment/comment thread was removed using the `done` callback.
 Unrecoverable errors are communicated to TinyMCE by calling the `fail` callback instead.

-The `delete` function is given a request object as the first parameter, which has this field:
+The `tinycomments_delete` function is given a request(req) object as the first parameter, which has this field:

 * **conversationUid**: the uid of the conversation the reply is a part of.